-Maybe you've been working with dry skin or dry sensitive skin for a while, or maybe it's a new issue.
-As always, it's best to start from the beginning—learn about why you're experiencing dry skin so that you can choose the best moisturizer for your dry skin.
+Maybe you’ve been dealing with dry skin or dry sensitive skin for a while, or maybe it’s an emerging issue for you.
+As always, it’s best to start from the beginning—learn about why you’re experiencing dry skin so that you can choose the best moisturizer for your dry skin.

 Simply put, sebum is the natural moisturizer that our bodies create to protect the skin and hair from external pathogens and water loss.